Purchase Condo Thailand

 In compliance with Thai legislation, there are several conditions and benefits of owning a condo in Thailand:

-First, you must answer to preliminary questions and clearly determine your project:
+First, you must answer preliminary questions and clearly determine your project:

 Secondly, we finalize together your project and refine your search by area and type of property.
 The real estate market of Bangkok remains highly diversified, offering a wide selection of properties in several very desirable areas.

-Once you have elected your property, we ensure the following:
+Once you have selected your property, we ensure the following: